 Directional tires are designed with the tread pattern angled to point in one direction.
 The tread design is typically V-shaped and is more resistant to hydroplaning.
 The tread blocks are molded diagonally to push away water from the contact patch more effectively.
 Directional tires cannot be rotated from one side of the vehicle to the other side, they can only be rotated front to back - which can often lead to more road noise as they wear.
 The tires would be mounted: two tires for one direction (driver's side) and the other two tires in the opposite direction (passenger side).

 Asymmetrical & Directional Tread

-Asymmetrical and directional tires are designed as a combination of the two tread designs.
+Asymmetrical and directional tires are a combination of the two tread designs.
 This tread pattern is very uncommon and is typically found in the ultra-high performance category.
 These tires can only be mounted one way and will be designated as either right side or left side tires for your vehicle.
 As long as the tires are not staggered, they can be rotated front to back.
 If the vehicle has staggered fitment the tires must remain in the same position for the duration of their life.

 If you have any questions or require any assistance, stop by any of our America's Tire locations and we'll get you taken care of!